 Lake Technical College makes every effort to provide a safe environment for all students, visitors, faculty and staff.
 Basic safety standards, which will include fire drills, weather drills, equipment usage, and traffic regulations, will be covered in the program orientation.
+Also for further safety, all students are required to wear the appropriate Lake Tech shirt for that program; adult education students wear a light blue shirt with the Lake Tech logo.
+Furthermore, students must wear the school issued photo identification while on campus.
 These basic safety standards will be reinforced throughout the program enrollment.
 See the current school catalog for additional campus safety information.